 We compiled data from around 175 new tech teams (representing 10 different new tech companies) with an average size of eight direct report employees.
 Commitment was measured using one of our key engagement measures that asks if employees are regularly looking for another job or not.

-The dataset allowed us to examine the inter-relationships amongst immediate manager, leadership, career development and pay ratings and levels of team commitment.
+The data set allowed us to examine the inter-relationships among immediate manager, leadership, career development and pay ratings and levels of team commitment.

 When we looked at the percentage of variation in team commitment we could predict with team ratings we found that the effect of career development and leadership far outweighed the effects of immediate managers and pay.
 The effect of career development ratings was substantially larger than any other factor.